wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 Grand Battle of New-Orleans.

-.NOV Pakenham, the chief captain of the host of Britain, made an end of addressing the officers and the soldiers of the king :
+NOW Pakenham, the chief captain of the host of Britain, made an end of addressing the officers and the soldiers of the king :
 2 And it came to pass, in the one thousand eight hundred and fifteenth year of the Christian era, in the first month of the year, and on the eighth day of the month, 3 Being on the Sabbath day, (which, as it is written in the scriptures, Thou shalt remember and keep HOLY,) 4 That the mighty army of the king, which had moved out of the strong ships of Britain, came, in their strength, to make conquest of the territory of Columbia, which lieth to the south ;